If you think your website design and marketing success are mutually exclusive, think again.

 Q3.
 Is your website design SEO-friendly?

 So here we go once again: First, come up with an SEO plan.
 This will help you accelerate your rankings and traffic from search engines.
 Plus, it would increase your website’s visibility in search engines.
-Focus on Technical SEO, On-Page SEO, Off-Page SEO, SEO content, Local SEO and more.
+Focus on Technical SEO, On-Page SEO, Off-Page SEO, SEO content, and Local SEO.

 In addition to the above SEO practices, optimize for schema markup and rich snippets.